-Attention Micronet Data Users, go to "News" tab for description of recent instrumentation changes.
+*Attention Micronet Data Users, go to the News page for description of recent instrumentation changes.

 The support and cooperation of area landowners, without which the ARS Micronet and related research would not be possible, is acknowledged and greatly appreciated.
 As a result of the cooperation between landowners and the ARS, progress in agricultural and hydrological research has been made possible.